- Backed by the best

 However, with so many business insurance policies to choose from, selecting the right one can require days of research, eating up your precious time.
+We’ve created this short guide to highlight the differences between two popular policies: general liability insurance and a business owner’s policy (BOP).

 Let’s get down to business so you can get back to work!